Subscribe to the Newsletter

-We do one of two things when it comes to buying sporting good equipment.
+We do one of two things when it comes to buying outdoor gear for our newest sport.
 We either go all out and buy the most expensive gear, including matching clothes after trying the sport once.
 Or, we beg, borrow, or buy the cheapest stuff available.
 Either way, we’re in for some problems.

 Those of us who must have the best and need to have it now all have garages, attics, or closets filled with sporting equipment we don’t use.
 There’s the bicycle from that triathlon you were going to do but then your running buddy got pregnant, not to mention the clip-in shoes that the salesman swore would decrease your time.
 Now they’re collecting dust and you don’t want to sell it because that would be giving up on your dream to compete (and admitting your spouse was right).